 The ES23/ES24 Sequence-Programme is a Serge inpired multi-stage sequencer.
 Unlike most sequencers, this one makes no use of binary counters.
 Rather, it uses a set of individual stages, each one directly accessible.
 As such it could be considered to allow "random access".

 The number of programming stages can be increased in blocks of 4 by adding one or more ES24s.

 Features include the ability to be used as a push-button manual programmer and/or as a multi-versatile sequencer.
 The length of sequences can be programmed interactively via the pushbuttons: thus sequence lengths can be changed in performance while a sequence is running.
-Other sequencing capabilities include RESET, UP/DOWN, HOLD pulse inputs, and a switch to START or STOP the sequencer.

 The [Common Pulse] output goes high and remains high while a push button is pushed.

 The [All Events Pulse] gives a trigger pulse on any change of stage.